paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-102-countering-russian-influence-in-europe-and-eurasia.md

 ### Statutory Notes

 #### References in Text
 The Sergei Magnitsky Rule of Law Accountability Act of 2012, referred to in par.
 (10)(A), is title IV of Pub.
-L. 112–208, title IV, Dec.
+L. 112–208, Dec.
 14, 2012, 126 Stat.
 1502, which is set out as a note under [section 5811 of this title](./chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md#section-5811).

 The Global Magnitsky Human Rights Accountability Act, referred to in par.
 (10)(B), is subtitle F (§§ 1261–1265) of title XII of div.
 A of Pub.
-L. 114–328, div.
-A, title XII, subtitle F, Dec.
+L. 114–328, Dec.
 23, 2016, 130 Stat.
 2533, which is set out as a note under [section 2656 of this title](./chapter-038-department-of-state.md#section-2656).

 <a id="section-9543"></a>